 Hello!
 Thanks for visiting my academic website.
 Here’s a bit about me:

 My name is Shovan Dutta.
 I’m a postdoctoral research associate in the TCM group at Cavendish Laboratory, University of Cambridge.
-I study the strange quantum behavior of matter at very low temperatures, working under the supervision of Prof. Nigel Cooper.
-Prior to this, I did a PhD in Physics from Cornell University, working with Prof. Erich Mueller.
-You can read my doctoral thesis here and my research papers on arXiv.
-I get to play with ideas and mathematical models to understand the microscopic world, occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
+I study the strange quantum behavior of matter at very low temperatures, in the research group of Prof. Nigel Cooper.
+Previously, I did a PhD in Physics from Cornell University, working with Prof. Erich Mueller.
+You can read my doctoral thesis here and my publications on arXiv.
+I play with ideas and mathematical models to understand the microscopic world, occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
 Its indeed a privilege to have such a wonderful job.

 My current research is on collective quantum phenomena in ultracold gases.
 As matter is cooled to near absolute zero, strange quantum-mechanical properties emerge out of interactions between the particles which make up matter (atoms) and light (photons).
 My work consists of analyzing mathematical models of such quantum gases of atoms and photons, using a blend of analytical and numerical techniques, to study the rich features of novel quantum states and make predictions which could be tested in experiments.
 Our research provides insight into the behavior of many-body quantum systems and has led to publications in Physical Review Letters and Physical Review A. Here is a story on our recent work on domain walls in superfluids, written for a general audience: Surprising nature of quantum solitary waves revealed.
 Here’s another, on fractional quasiparticles in an optical cavity: Enlightened path to anyons and quantum computation.